Asthma Program Outcomes

 Outcomes through December 31, 2012

-Between January 1, 2010 and December 31, 2012 we have had 2,706 patients with asthma referred who could benefit from asthma education, of which 1,608 patients attended their first asthma visit (see Chart 1).
+Between January 1, 2010 and December 31, 2012 we have had 2,706 patients with asthma referred who could benefit from asthma education, of which 1,608 patients attended their first asthma visit (see Chart 1, pictured on right).

 Patients were referred by all different divisions of PAMF (see Chart 2).
 Specifically, the chart below details that the referrals came from physicians in: